PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

   Sets the simulator, which for Gz must be `gz`.
   - This value should be [set for the selected airframe](#adding-new-worlds-and-models), in which case it does not need to be set as an argument.

-- `PX4_GZ_SIM`:
+- `PX4_GZ_STANDALONE`:
-  Lets PX4 know that it should launch an instance of Gazebo.
+  Lets PX4 know that it should not launch an instance of Gazebo.

+- `PX4_GZ_OVERWRITE`:
+  This environmental varialbes allows you to download the newest set of models and worlds from PX4-gazebo-models.
+All worlds and models are stored in `~/.simulation-gazebo` and are accessed by PX4 at runtime.
+Without setting this variable, the models will only be downloaded once at the beginning and then never again.
+If a model or a file has changed on PX4-gazebo-models then you might want to update the models and worlds to the newest versions and that is when this variable can be used.

 The PX4 Gazebo worlds and and models databases [can be found on Github here](https://github.com/PX4/PX4-gazebo-models).